-The number of employees for Proposed Project operations would be a maximum of eight at full project build out.
+The Proposed Project would have little to no construction associated with development of cannabis operations.
+There would be eight employees for project operations at full project build out.
 While it is likely that most employees would already reside locally, it is possible that employment at the Proposed Project would draw people from outside the county to live in the area.
 However, the small business size and associated number of employees would not result in substantial unplanned population growth in the area.
 This impact would be less than significant.

 b.
-Displace Substantial Numbers of Existing People or Housing (No Impact)
+Displace Substantial Numbers of Existing People or Housing, Necessitating the Construction of Replacement Housing Elsewhere (No Impact)

-The Proposed Project involves demolition of an existing warehouse.
-However, the site is not used for residential purposes, and the warehouse would be rebuilt on the same site.
-Therefore, the Proposed Project would not displace a substantial number of people or housing.
-There would be no impact.
+The Proposed Project does not involve demolition or relocation of existing facilities.
+Therefore, the Proposed Project would not displace a substantial number of people or housing, there would be no impact.